rh-mobb/documentation/content/docs/rosa/prereq-list/index.md

 - Also ensure that your organization's SCP are not more restrictive than the ones listed in the links above.

+- Ensure that your SCP is configured to allow the required `aws-marketplace:Subscribe` permission when you choose `Enable ROSA` from the console, and please refer [here](https://docs.aws.amazon.com/ROSA/latest/userguide/troubleshoot-rosa-enablement.html#error-aws-orgs-scp-denies-permissions) for more details.

 ## Networking Prerequisites
 Next, let's talk about the prerequisites needed from networking standpoint.

 ### Firewall
-  - Configure your firewall to allow access to the domains and ports listed [here](https://docs.openshift.com/rosa/rosa_install_access_delete_clusters/rosa_getting_started_iam/rosa-aws-prereqs.html#osd-aws-privatelink-firewall-prerequisites_prerequisites)
+  - Configure your firewall to allow access to the domains and ports listed [here](https://docs.openshift.com/rosa/rosa_planning/rosa-sts-aws-prereqs.html#osd-aws-privatelink-firewall-prerequisites_rosa-sts-aws-prereqs)
 ### Custom DNS
   - If you want to use custom DNS, then ROSA installer must be able to use VPC DNS with default DHCP options so it can resolve hosts locally.
       - To do so, run `aws ec2 describe-dhcp-options` and see if the VPC is using VPC Resolver.